-- never approach or touch any broken or fallen conductors or any plant in contact with an overhead line before Electricity North West confirms that conditions are safe.
+- never approach or touch any broken or fallen conductors or any plant in contact with an overhead line before we confirm that conditions are safe.

 If a machine in contact with an overhead line cannot be disentangled by backing off, remain seated in the cab and warn others to keep clear of the machine until the electricity company confirms that conditions are safe.

 If it is essential to leave the machine while it is in contact with the overhead line, jump clear - do not attempt to climb down in the normal way and do not touch any part of the machine when on the ground.

 If you have contractors working around your farm, remember to point out the location of poles, overhead lines and underground cables so they can work safely.

 Stay wires are attached to some poles to provide stability for the overhead power lines.
 Always check if there are any in the vicinity of your work.